 Most of the operational benefits of a data warehouse are related to your IT department cost structure, technology assets and overhead required to administer the system.
 More importantly, data warehouses provide a set of strategic benefits to your company that (although they are difficult to quantify) are very important to consider.

 - The cost of poor decisions – Your data warehouse is a decision-support system intended to help your company leaders and operational staff make informed business decisions.
 Without the data it provides, you are at a greater risk of making potentially catastrophic decisions based on false assumptions.

 - The speed of insights – Even without a data warehouse, your company likely has all the data building blocks needed to understand what is occurring within your organization.
 The data warehouse provides a way to mine, refine and harvest actionable insights faster – increasing the amount of time available to realize the benefits from those insights in both exploiting opportunities and mitigating risk.

 - Capability to change in the future – Your business and IT environment is continuously changing, with new solutions replacing legacy systems, cloud service providers and business processes due to re-organization.
 A data warehouse provides your company with the capability to isolate your data from the impacts of these changes, maintaining a consistent record of your business, regardless of what people and tools are being used.

 The investment in a data warehouse is one of your company’s most important IT decisions.
-Whether you choose an on-premise solution or a new cloud data warehouse offering, such as Actian Avalanche, your company will benefit from the impacts of this decision for many years.
+Whether you choose an on-premises solution or a new cloud data warehouse offering, such as Actian Avalanche, your company will benefit from the impacts of this decision for many years.
 Understanding the costs and benefits related to this decision is essential when making an informed investment that aligns with your company’s data management goals.
 Learn about the benefits of deploying your own Data Warehouse in the cloud by downloading the whitepaper here.